 The following is a guest blog post from a professional friend of ours, Dr. Al Danenberg.
-Dr. Al is a wonderful resource because he is a dentist who specializes in the treatment of gum disease AND has awakened to the foundational impact that diet has on our oral health.
+Dr. Al is a wonderful resource because he is a dentist who specializes in the treatment of gum disease AND he has awakened to the foundational impact that diet has on our oral health.
 You can learn more from Dr. Al by visiting his site, DrDanenberg.com.
-With that, we’ll turn it over to Dr. Al…
+With that in place, we’ll turn it over to Dr. Al…

 I recently had a patient who had bleeding gums, but it wasn’t caused by dental plaque or poor oral hygiene.
 It was the result of unhealthy food choices and an unhealthy gut, which led to a compromised immune system, which led to a breakdown in his mouth.
 After changing his nutrition, he was able to resolve his bleeding and sore gums.

 I am in a unique position.
 I am a periodontist who has been in practice for 40 years, but two years ago I had a paradigm shift.
 I learned about ancestral nutrition.
 Who says you can’t teach an old dog new tricks?

 Today, I incorporate cutting edge periodontal treatment using the PerioLase® laser along with the health benefits of ancestral nutrition.
 I have changed my personal health through ancestral nutrition, and I teach ancestral nutrition to all of my periodontal patients to enhance their healing, to create a healthy gut microbiome, and to improve their overall health.